 There is no longer a legal requirement for people with coronavirus (COVID-19) infection to self-isolate.
 However, the public health advice for people with any of the main symptoms of COVID-19, a positive test result or any other signs of respiratory illness is to stay at home and avoid contact with other people.
 Due to the higher risk nature of health and social care settings, the advice for staff members working in these settings has not changed.
 COVID-19: managing healthcare staff with symptoms of a respiratory infection - GOV.UK

 Visiting care homes

-There are no nationally set direct restrictions on visiting in care homes and there are now no restrictions on the number of visitors allowed to visit.
+There are no nationally set restrictions on visiting care homes and there are now no restrictions on the number of visitors allowed to visit.
 Under the updated guidance, care homes are required to have "COVID-secure" visiting arrangements in place, which will enable families to see each other as safely as possible while also helping to keep staff and other residents as safe as possible.